www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * Currently working on: https://splitcells.net/net/splitcells/martins/avots/website/jacoco-aggregate/dem.api/net.splitcells.dem.resource/Files.html
 * Execute static code checks.
 # Tasks.
-* [ ] Consider using SWT for Java application.
-The JavaFX version is broken, as Javascript does not seem to work anymore.
+* [ ] Make local app only provide a launcher and manager for the program and access the programm via the OS's native browser instead.
+  The reason for that is, that JavaFX's browser is lacking of quality and using SWT as a browser is complicated on Linux, because of binding issues.
+  RCP does not seem to have the same problem, even though it also uses SWT, but RCP is too hard to program for.
-* [ ] Build complete static website weekly and upload it to Hetzner.
+* [ ] Build complete static website and upload it to Hetzner via daily CI.
 * [ ] Record and upload test runtime performance via network log repo.
 * [ ] Record warnings, that should be fixed, like warnings during XSL rendering in the network logs.
 * [ ] Let Tester test capability tests as well.